|Nutritional Guidelines (per serving)|

 Cover lightly with aluminum foil or plastic wrap and allow the tofu to rest overnight or up to 8 hours, flipping once time halfway through marinating time if desired.
 You can also leave them be, and they will soak up plenty of marinade this way as well.

-The next day, once you're ready to cook the tofu, preheat your oven to 350 F. Place the tofu onto a nonstick baking tray (like a large lipped cookie sheet) or a baking sheet covered with parchment paper or a silicone mat.
+The next day, once you're ready to cook the tofu, preheat the oven to 350 F. Place the tofu onto a nonstick baking tray (like a large lipped cookie sheet) or a baking sheet covered with parchment paper or a silicone mat.
 Pour any remaining marinade evenly on top of the tofu to coat, letting the bits of spices and such rest on top of the individual tofu steaks.

 Bake for one hour, carefully flipping after 30 minutes baking time.
 Scrape off any remaining spice mixture before serving.